torstenboettjer/nixpkgs_data/README.md

 ## Start the Server

-**Step 1:** The GIN framework is required, in case it is not installed, execute the following command:
+**Step 1:** In case the GIN framework is not installed, execute the following command before the start:

 ```bash
 go get github.com/gin-gonic/gin